 A New York setting and a whole new narrative allows JK Rowling to share her kaleidoscopic imagination and strong moral compass with the world once more — what is to be thought of Fantastic Beasts and Where to Find Them?

-This was coupled with two very simplistic plot lines that were tided loosely together by the form of an Obscurus – another new term that in its brilliance, unfortunately accentuated the shallow nature of the narrative.
+This was coupled with two very simplistic plot lines that were tied loosely together by the form of an Obscurus: another new term that in its brilliance, unfortunately accentuated the shallow nature of the narrative.
 The story of Newt searching for his missing creatures is played out alongside a witch hunt for a child who is suppressing its magical powers.
-The ending of the latter seemingly resolving without repercussion which rendered the narrative more than a little disappointing.
+The ending of the latter seemingly resolving without further ramifications, which rendered the narrative more than a little disappointing.

 This film is worth viewing in order to once more indulge in the fanatical nature of JK’s imagination.
 However if you are looking for complexity and depth, it cannot be compared with the deliberate and detailed portrayal of Harry Potter.